GIScience/climate-action-hiwalk/README.md

 > There are two separate environment files defined.
 The `environment_deploy.yaml` should mirror the `environment.yaml` and is used only by the CI/CD pipeline.

+### Logging

+Using the environment variable `LOG_Level` you can adjust the amount of log messages produced by the plugin.
+Please make sure to use logging throughout your plugin.
+This will make debugging easier at a later stage.

 ## Start Coding

 We have seperated the code into multiple files by their functionality.